OrPerDev/OthelloGame/README.md

 4. Once Won/Lost you can keep on playing for as much as you want, just press yes while you are promoted to restart the game.
 5. Last but not least GL-HF :)

-## TBD
+## Stay tuned for!
-1. Installer will be added soon.
+1. Installation will be uploaded so everyone can enjoy the game!
-2. Update graphics to support gifs.
+2. Update overall graphics and sounds!
-3. Update sounds.